Lieutenant Fred Schultz

 The Special Services Division is led by Lieutenant Fred Schultz.
 This division includes the Department’s Detective Unit, Student Resource Unit, and Directed Patrol Unit.

-The Detective Unit consists of two officers who are assigned cases that are especially complicated or long-term in nature.
+The Detective Unit consists of three detectives who are assigned cases that are especially complicated or long-term in nature.
 This unit is also responsible for running the Department’s in-house crime lab.
 Developed in 2019, this crime lab allows the department to process evidence for fingerprints and conduct other basic tasks that the agency could not perform prior to the lab.

 The School Resource Unit consists of one uniformed officer assigned to the Athens City School System.
 This officer serves as a liaison between the Department and School System, which aids in the Department’s efforts to ensure the safety of our students.